 The Tour de France had come through here this year

-In Cassis we quickly found the campsite, but it was full.
-We continued to the centrum, which involved a very steep descend.
+We quickly found a campsite in Casis, but it was full.
+We continued to the centrum via a very steep descend.
 There we searched for other campsites, but there were none.
-To get out of the village took a lot of effort, because the road went up by 15%.
-We returned to the campsite to ask if they really couldn't find a spot.
-We hadn't even gotten off our bikes before someone asked if we wanted to camp there, so there was still space after all.
+Leaving the village took a lot of effort, because the road went up by 15%.
+We returned to the same campsite as before to ask if they really couldn't find a spot.
+We hadn't even gotten off our bikes yet before someone asked if we wanted to sleep there, so there was still space after all.

 We were assigned a spot that already had two tents on it.
 In one of them was a guy that seemed to be a hiker.
-The campsite owner told us the people belonging to the other tent had left without paying.
-I asked if we could take their tent down, so we actually had room for ours.
+The campsite owner told us the people that owned the other tent had left without paying.
+I asked if we could take their tent down, so we had room for ours.
 'Yes, just throw it in the corner', the guy said, 'but it will be hard to take down'.
-We indeed struggled.
-The soil was filled with rocks.
-The pegs we were trying to take out were completely coiled around stones.
+We indeed struggled as the soil was filled with rocks.
+The pegs we were trying to take out were completely wrapped around the rocks.
 The tent was also pitched badly, with ropes tied to twigs and way too few pegs.
 We considered just cutting the tent apart to make it easier, but decided against it.
 We found a jeu de boules set, a hamer, two bags and four bottles of water underneath the tent.
-That was strange to just leave behind.
-I was happy with the pegs and hammer because the ones belonging to my tent wouldn't be nearly strong enough to get into the ground.
+It seemed strange to just leave those behind.
+I was happy with the pegs and a hammer, because the pegs belonging to my tent wouldn't be nearly strong enough to drive into the rocky soil.

-Before we went to sleep we sat on the campings' terrace.
+Before we went to sleep we went to the campsite's restaurant.
 We ordered two Chimay beers.
 I said 'they will probably be expensive, like 4 euros a piece'.
-I was exactly right, they were tasty though.
+I was exactly right.
+They were tasty, though.

 There were two big cols in today's route, but they were easy compared to crossing Marseille.